wessenstam/secretserver/module1/module1.rst

 | To see your ipv4 dynamic range on a given machine, type ``netsh int ipv4 show dynamicport tcp`` in the commandline.

 | To specify a specific port on your environment that Secret Server will communicate to, you can also `enable WMI ports on Windows client machines <https://thycotic.force.com/support/s/article/Enabling-WMI-ports-on-Windows-client-machines>`_.

+.. todo:: May have to recreate the beginning pictures as they are Thycotic branded!

 Lab 1 – Connecting to the lab environment
 **************************************************